Evening language courses

-Students should note that the modules offered in our evening language courses are not part of any degree pathway and may not be used as credit counting towards a degree programme.
+Students should note that the modules offered in the evening language courses are not part of any degree pathway and may not be used as credit counting towards a degree programme.

-The next set of evening language courses will begin in Semester 1 of 2018–2019, on Monday 24 September 2018.
+The next set of evening language courses will begin in Semester 1 of 2019–2020, on Monday 23 September 2019.
 The enrolment form and details can be found in the evening language courses booking form (PDF) .
-During this semester we will be offering courses in:

 - Arabic (PDF)

 - Chinese (Mandarin) (PDF)